potamides/dotfiles/README.md

 > - DrCracket

 A repository for more sophisticated configurations of applications I use on a daily basis.
-For a pleasant and integrated appearance I use the [gruvbox](https://github.com/morhetz/gruvbox) colorscheme for everything.
+I use the [gruvbox](https://github.com/morhetz/gruvbox) colorscheme for everything.

 ![](.rice.png)